HandsOnDataViz/book/docs/HandsOnDataViz.md

 offers basic functions for free, with premium features at a price?
 Or does it require paying a one-time purchase or monthly subscription fee?
 Of course, the answer to what is affordable will vary for each reader.
-Of course, we fully understand that the business model for many software developers requires steady revenue, and both of us willingly pay to use specific tools necessary for our work.
+We fully understand that the business model for many software developers requires steady revenue, and both of us willingly pay to use specific tools necessary for our work.
 If you regularly rely on a tool to do your job, with no clear alternative, it’s in your best interest to financially support their continued existence.
 But when creating this book, we were impressed by the wide array of high-quality data visualization tools that are available at no cost to users.
 To increase